 The hips are an area of the body that is often subjected to a lot of stress.
 Ligaments, muscles, and tendons that attach muscles to bones play a significant role in the hip area.
 These muscles and tendons act like a pulley system, which assists in movements like squatting, walking, and climbing stairs.
 They can also take a beating in athletics, which is why more and more people suffer from a sports hernia, also known as athletic pubalgia.
 The only way to treat these injuries is by visiting an orthopedic clinic that provides extensive treatment.
 Without this treatment, those hips are likely to keep on hurting.

 When you have bursitis, your hip joint becomes inflamed because of injuries or overuse.
 At first, you may feel some pain when you are doing certain things in the hip area, like a walk or even sitting or lying down.
 People can also feel inflammation in their hips.
 Over time, bursitis can become worse, causing a lot of pain.
-For some people, bursitis should go away on its own, but for others, it can take much longer.
+For some people, bursitis should go away on its own with the help of rest and some exercises shown by a physio balwyn (or elsewhere).
+However, for others, it can take much longer.
 Bursitis can affect mostly one side or both.

 The reason could be in your tendons.
 Tendonitis is a common source of hip pain, and the pain can range from mild to severe.
 If you have tendonitis, there are certain things you can do to help relieve the pain and get relief.